When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 See here for New York State's most up-to-date policies for visitors traveling from out-of-state.

 The total cost of this trip is $2,430, based on two participants.
 The Lockmaster 34 Foot houseboat can accommodate up to two adults and two kids (one full-size bed, one convertible bench, plus one pull-down bunk).
 Each additional participant will be $175, in order to cover their costs for the special programming.
 Note that there are two options for your houseboat.
 The current prices are for the Lockmaster 34 Foot.
-If you’re interested in reserving the Lockmaster 41 or 42 Foot, please inquire for adjusted rates and availability.
-(See both boat layouts here.)
+(See boat layout here.)
+Note that the Lockmaster 41 and 42 Foot are sold out for the remainder of the 2021 season.

 If there’s something in the area of particular interest to you, let us know—we’d love to tailor the experience however possible.
 Please keep in mind that such arrangements will be subject to additional cost and availability.
 As local businesses will be responding to evolving health and safety protocol, plans can be subject to change.